Navteq: Navigation Technologies Corporation (NavTech)

 In the 1990s, the company changed its business model so that instead of building kiosks itself, it licensed its maps to be used by other hardware makers.
 Philips Electronics acquired the company in the early 1990s and invested nearly US$600 million in building the database for a car-based mapping device.
 Both Karlin and Collins left after the takeover but Shields remained, rising to chief executive officer in 1996.

 Navteq

 Philips on several occasions tried to take the company public but backed off each time until finally going public in February 2004.
 The company was listed on the New York Stock Exchange (NYSE) under the ticker symbol "NVT".
 The company render their name as 'NAVTEQ', in all capitals.

 Navteq is headquartered in Chicago, Illinois with more than 5,500 employees worldwide working in 202 offices in 53 countries, including regional headquarters in Veldhoven, Netherlands and Singapore.
 It also owns and operates major production centers in Fargo, North Dakota; Leon, Mexico; Veldhoven, Netherlands; and Mumbai, India.

+Acquisitions

+Traffic.com

+Traffic.com (also known periodically as Navteq Traffic, Traffic Pulse, and Mobility Technologies), was a provider in the United States of hourly traffic information via a number of media, including the Internet, cell phones, radio, satellite radio, and television, from 2000 to 2013.
+The company was founded in 1998 as Argus Information Systems.
+On November 6, 2006, Navteq announced it had agreed to purchase Traffic.com, officially closing the deal on March 7, 2007.
+Nokia acquired Navteq for $8.1 billion on July 10, 2008.
+The company was headquartered in Malvern, Pennsylvania, just outside Philadelphia, until 2010 when it was moved to Nokia's headquarters in Chicago shortly after their acquisition of Navteq.
+XM Satellite Radio was the main client of Traffic Pulse, and its media partners included AccuWeather and The Weather Channel.
+Its main competitors in the information service and broadcast industries were Westwood One and Clear Channel Communications (the latter of which was a former client of Westwood).

 In early 2007, Navteq acquired The Map Network, the largest supplier of mapping to U.S. tourism and convention agencies.
 Later that year, Navteq moved their headquarters from Chicago's Merchandise Mart complex to the Boeing Building in Chicago.
 In September 2009, Navteq acquired Acuity Mobile, a mobile marketing technology company.